FlipSide was founded in 2013 by Liz Calder, Genevieve Christie, Louis Baum and John Christie.

 Our work in Lowestoft led to us producing a brand new arts festival First Light Festival in collaboration with HemingwayDesign and the first festival took place on 22/23rd June 2019 to great acclaim.
 A non-stop 24 hour festival with sunrise as a central focus, First Light Festival attracted more than 30,000 people to Lowestoft.
 For more information go to: www.firstlightlowestoft.com

-FlipSide Festival will returned to Sweffling's Yew Tree Farm in September 2023, and will be back in 2024.
+FlipSide Festival returned to Sweffling's Yew Tree Farm in September 2023, and will be back in 2024.